Skilled Worker Change of Employment

 Losing a sponsored job

-Losing a sponsored job, whether the worker was dismissed from their employment for a number of reasons including redundancy or reorganisation, or may themselves have opted to resign, will have an impact on the individual’s leave to remain in the UK, since their worker visa was dependant on having sponsored employment.
+Losing a sponsored job, whether the worker was dismissed from their employment for a number of reasons including redundancy or reorganisation, or may themselves have opted to resign, will have an impact on the individual’s leave to remain in the UK, since their Skilled Worker visa is dependant on their sponsored employment.

 The visa holder who loses their job can still look for another eligible job and apply for a Skilled Worker visa with a different sponsor in a qualifying role.